fHDHR/fHDHR/docs/Config.md

 ---

 The example config file contains all of the things that the typical user may need to fill out.
+The 3 basic items in the `fhdhr` section are the only ones that you should be concerned with setting.
+The WebUI has a settings page with access to the same settings.

-Please see the Advanced Configuration page for more information.
+Please see the Advanced Configuration page for more settings.

 ## fHDHR